ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 This interface defines 2 functions, `sayHello()` and `setGreeting()`.
 The `sayHello()` function is a `view` function, meaning it does not modify the state of the precompile and returns a string result.
-The `setGreeting()` function is a state-changer function, meaning it modifies the state of the precompile.
+The `setGreeting()` function is a state changer function, meaning it modifies the state of the precompile.

 `IAllowList` is an interface that we will use to restrict access to the precompile.
 It is defined in `./contract-examples/contracts/IAllowList.sol`: